GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

  - `this.frameLineWidth` default: 2 - Line width to use for detector visualization.
  - `this.frameColor` default: '#999999' - Frame color for detector visualization.
  - `this.width` & `.height` - dimensions in pixels of Kinetic's rendering area.
+ - `this.summaryDepth` default: 0 - number of characters in the summary cell keys for this detector (ie roughly corresponds to granularity of summary, since summary cell key names prefix the detector keys they summarize).
+Note values > 9 will be ignored (since a 10 character prefix will only ever include at most one detector element, and so isn't really a summary).

 ####Kinetic.js Setup
 All detectors are drawn in a simple Kinetic.js environment, built and pointed at as follows; array indices correspond to the current view, to which each sensitive element should belong to exactly one.